-- (5) Immediate vesting and settlement of all unvested PUs, valued based on the Common Share price of \$55.00 as of September 30, 2014.
+- (2) Immediate vesting of all outstanding and unvested stock options, valued based on the difference between \$60.82, the Common Share price as of September 30, 2015, and the respective exercise prices.
+As of September 30, 2015, the applicable exercise price of the unvested stock options is higher than the Common Share price as of September 30, 2015, so no amount is shown. - (3) Immediate vesting and settlement of all unvested RSUs valued based on the Common Share price of \$60.82 as of September 30, 2015. - (4) Immediate vesting and settlement of all deferred cash dividends and dividend equivalents associated with unvested RSUs. - (5) Immediate vesting and settlement of all unvested PUs, other than the special promotional grant of 15,766 PUs to Mr. Lukemire on January 30, 2015, valued based on the Common Share price of \$60.82 as of September 30, 2015.
 The PUs are subject to the achievement of the pre-defined performance criteria as well as a three-year service-based vesting requirement from the date of grant.
-However, in the event of a change in control, all performance criteria and service-based vesting requirements are deemed to have been met on the date of the change in control. - (6) Immediate vesting and settlement of all deferred dividend equivalents associated with unvested PUs. - (7) An amount equal to the excess of the current COBRA premium charged by the Company to terminated employees over the premium charged to active employees as of September 30, 2014; calculated for a period of 18 months. - (8) Reflects respective account balances as of September 30, 2014, which are fully vested as of September 30, 2014 (and are not further enhanced or accelerated as a result of the potential termination event).
+However, in the event of a change in control, all performance criteria and service-based vesting requirements are deemed to have been met on the date of the change in control. - (6) Immediate vesting and settlement of all deferred dividend equivalents associated with unvested PUs, other than the deferred dividend equivalents associated with the special promotional PUs granted to Mr. Lukemire on January 30, 2015. - (7) An amount equal to the excess of the current COBRA premium charged by the Company to terminated employees over the premium charged to active employees as of September 30, 2015 calculated for a period of 18 months. - (8) Reflects respective account balances as of September 30, 2015, which are fully vested as of September 30, 2015 (and are not further enhanced or accelerated as a result of the potential termination event).